letloop/letloop/README.md

   (define ~check-earth-is-not-flat-000 (lambda () (assert #t))))
 ```

-You can also check a library with:
+You can check a single library with the following syntax:

 ```sh
 #;sh> letloop check $(pwd) srfi-167.scm